somen3/stoploss-target/README.md

 4. The results will be displayed in a graphical interface and saved to `~/.conky/NeatInfo/addons/note.txt`.
 5. NeatInfo Conky theme link: [Download.](https://github.com/somen3/NeatInfo/releases/download/conky/NeatInfo.zip)

-## Note

-- Ensure that XFCE is the active desktop environment for proper shortcut setup and execution.
-- If the script encounters any issues or if any input is canceled, it will prompt the user for necessary actions.

----

-Feel free to tailor this README to add more specific details or instructions if needed!